-DESIGNER BONNIE HVILLUM ON HER FAVOURITE PLACES IN DRAGØR AND KASTRUP As told to Ditlev Fejerskov Photograph by Betty Krag East Amager is close to the sea and the city.
-The area offers beaches, charming harbours, and cultural destinations.
+DESIGNER BONNIE HVILLUM ON HER FAVOURITE PLACES IN DRAGØR AND TÅRNBY As told to Ditlev Fejerskov Photography by Betty Krag The area east of Copenhagen offers picturesque beaches, charming harbours and cultural attractions just 20-40 minutes by public transportation from the city centre.
 Wander through its historic old town, or explore vast fields of untamed nature and culinary delights.
 Here, you come to relax and explore the diverse landscapes and vibrant culture that make the area unique.

-A few years ago, Bonnie Hvillum and her family moved to Tømmerup, a small town between Kastrup and Dragør, east of the city.
-Here, there's room for Hvillum to create and develop new projects in her Dezeen Award-winning design company, Natural Material Studio, which aims to transform the discourse of design for equal svnergies between humans, nature, and space.
-On the family's farm, surrounded by a large plot of land, she has also found peace to cultivate her joy for nature and rediscovered her childhood love for riding.
+A few years ago, Bonnie Hvillum and her family moved to Tømmerup, a small town between Kastrup and Dragør, just east of the city.
+Here, there's room for Hvillum to create and develop new projects through her Dezeen Award-winning design company, Natural Material Studio, which aims to transform the discourse of design leading to equal synergies between humans, nature and space.
+On the family's farm, surrounded by a large plot of land, she found peace to cultivate her joy for nature and rediscovered her childhood love of riding.
 We spent a day with Hvillum exploring her favourite local gems, beginning in the historic old town of Dragør.
-Dragør Old Town "I can wander around among the small, charming vellow houses for ages.
-It is so idyllic with old water fountains in the small squares, open windows where laundry is hanging, and lots of flowering bushes and trees.
+Dragør Old Town "I can wander around among the small, charming yellow houses for ages.
+It is so idyllic with old water fountains in the small squares, open windows where laundry is hanging and lots of flowering bushes and trees.
 For me, it is the epitome of Danish cultural heritage.
 You really feel like you have gone back in time when you walk around the historic houses.
-It reminds me of my youth when I went to Skagen every summer to work-Dragør gives me the same feeling of summer."
-Dragør Old Town, with its narrow streets and low houses from the 18th and 19th centuries, is one of the best preserved towns in Denmark.
-In that period of time, Dragør was one of Denmark's largest maritime towns.
+It reminds me of my youth when I went to Skagen in North Jutland every summer to work - Dragør gives me the same feeling of summer."
+Dragør Old Town, with its narrow streets and low houses from the 18th and 19th centuries, is one of the best-preserved towns in Denmark.
+Dragør was one of Denmark's largest maritime towns.
+Today you can explore the area's charming cafés, craft shops and life at the local harbour.

+Photo by Visit Copenhagen

+66

+Dragør Smokehouse

-Dragør Smokehouse "We often go down to the harbour and buy loads of fish and shellfish from the smokehouse, especially their smoked prawns, which I have never seen at other fishmongers.
+"We often go down to the harbour and buy loads of fish and shellfish from the smokehouse, especially the smoked prawns, which I have never seen at other fishmongers.
 They are fantastic.
 Often, we also buy some fish patties and sit by the bridge, where the children catch crabs while we enjoy the fish and maybe a beer.
-The harbour is not yet very gentrified, and I like that it is so authentic.
+I like that it is so authentic.
 I might as well be in a small fishing village far out in the countryside."

 Dragør Smokehouse is located in the heart of the Old Harbour in Dragør and offers smoked, salted and fresh fish and snacks on the terrace.